Virginia sports betting is now live, and sports fans can bet on a variety of apps from some of the top names in the industry.

 What Kinds Of Online Sports Bets Are Legal In Virginia?

-With a few exceptions relating to college sports, Virginia residents will be able to make most types of sports bets and wagers that they expect.
+With a few exceptions relating to college sports, Virginia residents will be able to make every type of sports bets and wagers that they expect.
 These include basic moneyline bets, spread bets, totals, futures, and more.

 Furthermore, live betting will be allowed for any apps that support this activity.
 Certain apps may even allow you to live stream sports events or games directly to your phone or mobile device while you place wagers.
 It all depends on the operator.